Skip to main content

 is called bi-abduction.
 The problem here is for the theorem prover to discover a pair of frame and antiframe formulae that make the entailment statement valid.

-In order to be able to decompose a global analysis in small independent analyses, let's first consider how a function call is analyzed in separation logic.
+In order to be able to decompose a global analysis into small independent analyses, let's first consider how a function call is analyzed in separation logic.
 Assume we have the following spec for a function :

 Given that, bi-abduction is used at procedure call sites for two reasons: to discover missing state that is needed for the above implication to hold and allow the analysis to proceed (the antiframe) as well as state that the procedure leaves unchanged (the frame).